DataDog/integrations-core/win32_event_log/README.md

 _Available for Agent versions >6.0_

-Log collection is disabled by default in the Datadog Agent; ensure to [activate log collection][18] (e.g. set `logs_enabled: true` in your `datadog.yaml` file) in order to collect Windows Event Logs as Datadog Logs.
+Log collection is disabled by default in the Datadog Agent.
+To collect Windows Event Logs as Datadog Logs, [activate log collection][18] by setting `logs_enabled: true` in your `datadog.yaml` file.

 To collect Windows Event Logs as Datadog Logs, configure channels under the `logs:` section of your `win32_event_log.d/conf.yaml` configuration file.
 This example shows entries for the `Security` and `<CHANNEL_2>` channels: